 Incarnated spirits: sorcery, mutual dependencies and normative production in southern Mozambique (1890–1940)

-Sorcery is a constitutive element of reality in Mozambique.
-According to the local cosmogony, spiritual agents meet and interact in the context of everyday practices.
+Sorcery is a constitutive element of reality in several territories of Mozambique.
+According to these local cosmogonies, spiritual agents meet and interact in the context of everyday practices.
 From an ontological perspective, spiritual entities are incarnate and thus directly affect people’s lives.
 The spirits of the dead, incorporated in the living, exert an ‘invisible’ yet powerful influence on society and therefore on the production of knowledge of normativity.
-In this respect, spirits constitute the very essence of humanity.
 Given this spiritual context, along Mozambican colonial history, especially between the late nineteenth and early twentieth centuries, Portuguese colonial policies treating sorcery and the local social meanings involving the power of spells were fundamental aspects underlying the establishment of mutual and asymmetric dependencies, especially because of the strategies of colonial mimetic governmentality.

-The change in power relations opened gaps for colonisers and colonized alike to benefit from the new dynamics established by colonisation, even if the gains were asymmetrical.
+The change in power relations opened gaps for colonizers and colonized alike to benefit from the new dynamics established by colonization, even if the gains were asymmetrical.
 It is precisely in the incorporation and reproduction of the perception of otherness that the mutuality of dependence is verified.